Mutations as Levy flights: Discussion

+The data on SPMs and large rearrangements in bacterial DNA in the course of 50000 generations of evolution seem to support a picture in which both kinds of events occurs with similar rates \cite{tempo}.
+The size distribution of large rearrangements can be fitted with a stable Levy function with exponent $\nu\approx 1/2$ and scale $\alpha\approx 10^{-4}$.

+This is a kind of Levy flight picture for mutations along a cell lineage in which small deviations and radical changes in the genome are combined.

+In a way, our paper is similar to Refs. \cite{foraging1,foraging2}, where the Levy flight theory of foraging is tested against experimental data.

-The picture is not complete, however, because of the lack of experimental data on intermediate chromosomal rearrangements, i.e. $l$ in the range $1<l<5$ Kb.
+The picture is not complete, however, because of the lack of experimental data on chromosomal rearrangement, in the range $1<l<5\times 10^3$ bp.
+Notice that the inverse of $\alpha$ coincides with both the lower range of experimental observations and the length above which the integrated distribution reaches its asymptotic behavior $\sim 1/l^{\nu}$.

-A scale-free distribution for large rearrangements is unexpected.
-Naively, one would expect a scale of the order of 2 Kb for bacteria, and a distribution function for the rearrangement lengths rapidly decaying for dimensions larger than the scale.
-Thus, the biological mechanism by which such a scale-free distribution is generated shall be further studied.
+For $l > 1/\alpha$ there are no additional scales, and the distribution function is roughly scale-free.
+This is somehow unexpected.
+Naively, one would expect a scale of the order of a few Kbp and a rapidly decaying distribution function for rearrangement lengths larger than the scale.
+The biological mechanism by which such a scale-free distribution is generated should be further clarified.

+We stress that a power-like scale-free distribution is observed also for the distances (spacers) between highly conserved fragments in several genomes \cite{plos}.
+We guess that an evolutionary model for mutations in which Levy flights are constrained to respect conserved fragments would lead to a power-like distribution function for distances between fragments.

+The LTEE is a clean clonal evolution experiment.
+In wild conditions, horizontal gene transfer through recombination events is expected to play an important role \cite{ref1}.
+The lengths of recombined fragments seem to be distributed along a power law also \cite{ref2}.

-From an abstract perspective, however, a scale-free distribution for large rearrangements is a good strategy.
-In the described experiment, where the population size is controlled, biological evolution can be viewed as an optimization problem.
+From an abstract perspective, a scale-free distribution for large rearrangements is a good strategy \cite{foraging1}.
+In the described experiment, where the population size is controlled and nutrients are limited, biological evolution can be viewed as an optimization problem.
 The mean fitness in the population is the cost function.
-Mutations provide the mechanism for searching the parameter space, and natural selection picks up the best representatives in the population.
-A local search alone, like the SPMs, could trap mutation trajectories around a local maximum in the fitness landscape.
-An optimal search algorithm shall include large jumps of any size, that is a scale-free size distribution.
+Mutations provide the mechanism for surveying the parameter space, and natural selection picks up the best representatives in the population.
+A local search alone, like the SPMs or short length rearrangements, could trap mutation trajectories around a local maximum in the fitness landscape.
+An optimal search algorithm shall include large rearrangements of any size, that is a scale-free size distribution.

-The near optimal character of the search algorithm is confirmed in the experiment by what authors call ``parallel mutations'' \cite{LJ}, that is very similar fixed mutations in independently evolving populations.
+The near optimal character of the search algorithm is confirmed in the experiment by what authors call ``parallel mutations'' \cite{LR}, that is very similar fixed mutations in independently evolving populations.